OPEN - Call for Proposals

 - Contact information for the proposed speaker/presenter.

-Completed proposal must be submitted in e-mail by Tuesday, August 4, 2020 to email@example.com.
+DEADLINE: Completed proposals for Fall 2023 must be submitted in e-mail by MONDAY, JULY 31, 2023.
+All proposals must be sent to firstname.lastname@example.org.
 Please include "Pressing Matter Proposal" in the subject line.

 Questions?
 Please e-mail email@example.com.